What is a UML Diagram?

 - Example: A

-class associated with anOrder
+Customerclass associated with anOrderclass.

 2. Directed Association (Solid Line with Arrowhead)